-Fareway Stores Inc. has broken ground on a new location in Coal Valley, Illinois, marking the beginning of construction on a 17,000-square-foot store at the corner of 1st Street and Route 6.
+Fareway Stores Inc. has broken ground on a new location in Coal Valley, Illinois, marking the beginning of construction on a 17,000-square-foot store at 1st Street and Route 6 that is slated for completion next fall.

-The Coal Valley store will feature Fareway’s signature full-service meat department with experienced butchers, fresh produce, competitive pricing and the company’s customer service, including to-your-car carryout.
-Modern conveniences will also be available, such as FastLanes self-service checkout, online shopping and curbside pickup.
+The Coal Valley store will feature Fareway’s full-service meat department with butchers, fresh produce and customer service that includes to-the-car carryout.
+FastLanes self-service checkout, online shopping and curbside pickup also will be available.

-Coal Valley Mayor Michael Bartels said the groundbreaking represents a major milestone for the village.
+Coal Valley Mayor Michael Bartels said the groundbreaking represented a major milestone for the village.

 “Today is a significant day for Coal Valley.
 I’m truly grateful for our community and excited that this moment has finally arrived,” Bartels said.